MasterCraftArc/PostWarsSvelte/API_DEBUG.md

 # API Debug Log: update-metrics Endpoint 500 Error

+You must not remove functionality only enhance or add or fix

 ## Problem Statement
 The `/api/admin/posts/update-metrics` endpoint consistently returns a 500 Internal Server Error when trying to update post metrics from the admin panel.